AntonovAlexander/activecore/README.md

 Both cores function in hardware (however, exaustive testing is in progress).

+At the moment, I use Eclipse IDE to build the C++ shared library.
+Shell-based build flow will be provided later.

 Test projects for DLX processor is located at rtl/dlx_udm and rtl/dlx_udm_memsplit.
 The projects need preliminary build of DLX core using the framework.